zhouselena/drivers-evergreen-tools/.evergreen/perfcomp/README.md

 ```

 If you would like to see a markdown preview of the report, you can also pass in `HEAD_SHA="test"`.
 This will generate `.evergreen/perfcomp/perf-report.md`.

+## Persist data to a perf history cluster

+To persist the data for each perf task run to a cluster, you need to add your cluster URI as an env variable in your Evergreen project.
+Ensure the database is named `perf_data` and the collection used is named `pull_requests`.
+If the perf task is run on a PR, it will automatically persist the data to your cluster.